ethermail/base-log/README.md

 	- Principle: optimize for feedback loops, not perfection.
 - Invariants > features: keep state transitions boring.
 	- Every tx is a log entry; design for observability.
+	- Prefer idempotent flows; retries should be safe.